-All Alameda Alliance for Health members are allowed access to initial therapy sessions without prior authorization.
-Medical member needs to contact Beacon in order to complete screening to register services (determine level of care of mild/moderate).
+Members are allowed access to initial therapy sessions without prior authorization.
+The member/provider needs to contact Beacon in order to complete screening to register for services.
+Members can contact Beacon in order to complete screening to register services (determine level of care of mild/moderate).
 Members can also directly access in network provider and complete screening.
-These sessions must be provided by contracted in-network providers, and are subject to meeting medical necessity criteria.
-There are no benefit limitations, but members will receive an initial sixmonth registration after undergoing a screening by a Beacon clinician.
-Beacon will use claims-based algorithm to monitor utilization.
+These sessions must be provided by contracted in-network providers and are subject to meeting medical necessity criteria.
+There are no benefit limitations, but members will receive an initial six-month registration after undergoing a screening by a Beacon clinician.
+Beacon will use claims-based algorithms to monitor utilization.